Germany: Leipzig University Exchange

 The Leipzig exchange program is open to undergraduate and graduate students of all majors.
 At the undergraduate level, an overall GPA of 3.0 is required.

-To participate in courses with German-language instruction, students must three years of college-level German or sufficient language proficiency.
+To participate in courses with German-language instruction, students must have three years of college-level German or sufficient language proficiency.
+Introductory German is recommended for students participating in English-language courses only.

 Students who will be on probation at any point during the program for a conduct offense that took place less than a calendar year from the program start date may not study abroad.
 Click here to read the entire conduct policy.